Cassandra Cain: The New 52

 In what might be a variant timeline, Cassandra is a member of Barbara Gordon's League of Batgirls, operating on the field under her leadership alongside fellow Batgirls Stephanie Brown and Tiffany Fox.
 Her father, David Cain, is portrayed as a character named the "Orphan", who raises Cassandra alone and forces her not to speak but to "listen" to body movements and react accordingly with deadly precision.
 She was intended to be a "gift" to the villain "Mother", to show her that child assassins can be manipulated through "the old ways" instead of through the use of drugs, but "Mother" rejected her and told Orphan never to do anything behind her back again.
 Although she is used by Mother to kill Miranda Row, mother of Batman's new ally Harper Row, at the conclusion of the storyline, Harper forgives Cassandra for her role in her mother's death, while Cassandra's own father David sacrifices himself to kill Mother by trapping her in her disintegrating fortress, refusing to allow her to torture others in the future.
 At the storyline's conclusion, Cassandra adopts her father's identity of Orphan to continue protecting others.

 DC Rebirth

 As Orphan, Cassandra is later inducted into Batman and Batwoman's "boot camp" for young Gotham vigilantes.
 Orphan is known for being the best fighter on the team.
 She tries to fight the team's battles alone and is known for sneaking into Stephanie Brown's and Harper Row's apartments in the middle of the night.
 When Batman is attacked by the Colony, she tries to take them on by herself and is left injured and later sedated after leading the Colony into their base.
 Clayface helps Batwoman, Red Robin, Spoiler, and the injured Orphan escape.

+In August 2024, DC Comics announced a new solo series for Cassandra Cain, marking her return as Batgirl in her own title after nearly two decades.
+This series, written by Tate Brombal and illustrated by Takeshi Miyazawa, has reignited interest and activity within the fan community.